mattmarcussmith/mattmarcussmith/README.md

 `Backend Software Engineer (C#/APIs/Azure)` <br />

-Backend developer with a Bachelor of Science in Software Engineering from Western Governors University.
-Specialized in building web APIs with ASP.NET Core, focusing on CRUD operations, authentication, authorization, and implementing design patterns like Repository, Service, and Dependency Injection.
-Experienced in team collaboration, optimizing performance, and ensuring security in backend services.
-Proficient in database management and version control.
-Passionate about delivering scalable, high-performance solutions and currently seeking full-time employment in .NET development.
+I have a Bachelor of Science in Software Engineering with a concentration in C# from Western Governors University.
+I specialized in building web APIs with ASP.NET Core, focusing on CRUD operations, authentication, authorization, and implementing design patterns like Repository, Service, and Dependency Injection.

 ---